Yusei Kikuchi gives Mariners a strong start, but he’s rewarded with no-decision in loss to A’s

-The Mariners’ first dalliance with Major League Baseball’s new experiment for extra innings, using the international tie-breaker where a runner starts at second base for each team in a tie game after the ninth inning, wasn’t executed as planned or expected, yielding a suboptimal result in a 3-2 loss to the Oakland A’s.
+The Mariners’ first dalliance with Major League Baseball’s new experiment for extra innings, using the international tie-breaker where a runner starts at second base for each team in a tie game after the ninth inning, wasn’t executed as planned or expected, yielding a suboptimal result in a 3-2 loss to the Oakland A’s on Saturday night at T-Mobile Park.

-The A’s, who were introduced to the rule in an opening day win over the Angels, made it look easy as Robbie Grossman hammered a ground-rule double to right-center off of reliever Dan Altavilla, allowing pinch-runner Tony Kemp to score the go-ahead run.
+The A’s, who were introduced to the rule in an opening-day win over the Angels, made it look easy as Robbie Grossman hammered a ground-rule double to right-center off reliever Dan Altavilla, allowing pinch-runner Tony Kemp to score the go-ahead run.

 The Mariners made it look complicated, failing to even move Shed Long Jr. off second base while facing Oakland closer Liam Hendriks.
 It featured a poor sacrifice bunt attempt by Tim Lopes, who bunted it in the air back to the pitcher with two strikes in the count, a pop out from Dylan Moore and a strikeout from J.P.
 Crawford.

 “Our first go around with it,” manager Scott Servais said.
 “It has a much different feel to it.
 And it doesn’t matter if you’re a fan of it or not, it’s the way the game is played right now.
-So, again, you got to get big hits and execute, we just weren’t able to do it late in the game.”
+So, again, you’ve got to get big hits and execute, we just weren’t able to do it late in the game.”

-But really this game was about the outing from starter Yusei Kikuchi, who delivered a seminal outing in his transition to Major League Baseball tossing six shutout innings and looking dominant at times.
+But really this game was about the outing from starter Yusei Kikuchi, who delivered a seminal performance in his transition to MLB, tossing six shutout innings and looking dominant at times.

 “Overall, one of the best outings he’s had with us,” Servais said.

 From a statistical and result standpoint, Kikuchi has had better outings in his brief tenure with the Mariners.
-Though there haven’t been nearly as many strong outings as the organization expected when he was signed to a four-year, $56 million contract going into the 2019 season.
+But there haven’t been nearly as many strong outings as the organization expected when he was signed to a four-year, $56 million contract going into the 2019 season.

-Given his pedigree playing in Japan’s Nippon Professional Baseball and his obvious ability, the Mariners expected there would be more outings like the complete game shutout in Toronto, the 10 strikeouts in seven innings in Cleveland or the 7 2/3 innings and one-run allowed on three hits at Yankee Stadium.
+Given his pedigree playing in Japan’s Nippon Professional Baseball and his obvious ability, the Mariners expected there would be more outings like the complete-game shutout in Toronto, the 10 strikeouts in seven innings in Cleveland or the 7 2/3 innings and one-run allowed on three hits at Yankee Stadium.

 Instead, they got so many inconsistent outings where they were never quite sure which version of Kikuchi they would get.
 Any little thing — a bad bullpen session, a piece advice from someone else or just how he was feeling would lead to change in his mechanics and arm slot for the sake of change.
 It wasn’t good.

 That’s why his second start of the 2020 season might be one of most important for the Mariners.
-Following an offseason spent trying to simplify his mechanics and shorten his arm path working with the Mariners’ pitching coaches and the people at Driveline Baseball in Kent, with the goal to generate consistent command, stable mid-90s velocity on his fastball and increased performance on all of his pitches, Kikuchi has not strayed from all that he learned and changed in preparation for 2020.
+Following an offseason spent trying to simplify his mechanics and shorten his arm path working with the Mariners pitching coaches and the people at Driveline Baseball in Kent, with the goal to generate consistent command, stable mid-90s velocity on his fastball and increased performance on all of his pitches, Kikuchi has not strayed from all that he learned and changed in preparation for 2020.

 There have been minor reasons to change, whether it was the shutdown of baseball during spring training, the months of waiting and throwing for a season that never seemed like it would start, suboptimal showings in summer camp as he prepared for the shortened season and a less-than-stellar first start where his fastball velocity was good, but his command wasn’t.